Opening the Vocabulary of Egocentric Actions

 \paragraph{Active Object Prompting.} We use 100DOH~\cite{shan2020understanding} as our hand-object detector (not fine-tuned on the target dataset due to lack of hand-object bounding box annotations).
 We use CLIP~\cite{radford2021learning} as our pretrained VLM; especially, we use ViT-B/16 and ViT-L/14 as backbones of the CLIP image encoder.
-Both CLIP image and text encoders are kept frozen for all experiments and only the base object vocabulary or the prefix/postfix prompts are learnt.
-We vary the number of learnable prefix and postfix prompts and find 16 each resulting in best overall performance (HM).
+Both CLIP image and text encoders are frozen for all experiments and only the base object vocabulary or the prefix/postfix prompts are learned.
+We vary the number of learnable prefix and postfix prompts and find 16 each, resulting in the best overall performance (HM).
 We also find that learning multiple tokens for each class in the base vocabulary outperforms learning one token per class (Sec.~\ref{sec:sup:ablations:object_tokens}).
 For verb-conditioned prompting, we follow the meta-network design from~\cite{zhou2022conditional}~\ie~a 2-layer bottleneck MLP (Linear-ReLU-Linear) where the hidden dimension is reduced by $16\times$.
-These prompts are learnt using Adam optimizer for 20 epochs with base learning rate of $1e-04$, 1 warmup epoch and weight decay of of $1e-05$.
-By default, predictions from 16 frames (same frames that were input to the verb encoder) are averaged.
+These prompts are learned using Adam optimizer for 20 epochs with a base learning rate of $1e-04$, 1 warmup epoch, and weight decay of $1e-05$.
+By default, predictions from 16 frames (the same frames that were input to the verb encoder) are averaged.
 For the experiments with temporal modeling, following ~\cite{ju2022prompting}, a single transformer layer with 8 heads is applied over per-frame CLIP features.

-\paragraph{Ensembling for AOP.} We take the two best performing models on the base and novel object categories, namely \emph{AOP-Base} and \emph{AOP-Novel} respectively and ensemble their predictions to achieve a better balance of performance in both.
-As can be seen from Tab.~\ref{tab:ablation_aop}, such ensembling results in the best overall HM.
-We use an weighted arithmetic mean of predictions from the two models:
+\paragraph{Ensembling for AOP.} We take the two best-performing models on the base and novel object categories, namely \emph{AOP-Base} and \emph{AOP-Novel} respectively, and ensemble their predictions to achieve a better balance of performance in both.
+As seen from Tab.~\ref{tab:ablation_aop}, such ensembling results in the best overall HM.
+We use a weighted arithmetic mean of predictions from the two models:

-where $\gamma$ is set to be $0.56$, this formulation is similar to~\cite{gu2022openvocabulary} but instead of geometric mean, we find arithmetic mean to perform better in practice.
+where $\gamma$ is set to be $0.56$.
+This formulation is similar to~\cite{gu2022openvocabulary}, but instead of geometric mean, we find arithmetic mean to perform better in practice.